-Suspect Content vs Hacked Files: Which Flags Actually Matter in mySites.guru
+Suspect Content vs Hacked Files: Two mySites.guru Tools, One Big Difference

 Every mySites.guru audit reads every file in your webspace, every line, including the dormant files a browser-based scanner never sees.
 The full mechanics of the scan are a post of their own.
-What matters here is that two separate detection methods feed the one list you’re looking at:
+From that one scan, two different detection methods feed two different tools:

-- Pattern matches: the file contains code matching one or more of 2,000+ hand-written hack patterns.
-The file is labelled suspect.
+- Suspect content: the file’s content matches one or more of 2,000+ hand-written hack patterns.
 Translation: worth a look.
+This is a heuristic, and false positives are expected.

 What does a suspect content match actually mean?